c4arl0s/CollectionView_Objective-C/README.md

 - The big difference between TableViews and Collection Views is that the position of the cells in a Collection View are not determinated by the view, they are set by a **layout object** that works along with the Collection View to present the cells on the screen.
 This object is created from a subclass of the **UICollectionViewLayout** class.

 - Collection Views include by default a subclass called **UICollectionViewFlowLayout** that provides a very customizable **grid-like** layout that is usually more than enough for our projects.
-The layout is called Flow
+The layout is called **Flow**.

 - scrollDirection
 - minimumInteritemSpacing